jundalisay/spblist/content/en/research/mohammad/quran/sura-005b.md

 {{< s v="52" >}} You will see those in whose hearts is sickness racing towards them.

+They say:

+{{< r a="Jews" >}}
-They say, “We fear the wheel of fate may turn against us.”
+We fear the wheel of fate may turn against us.
+{{< /r >}}

 But perhaps Enki will bring about victory, or some event of His making; thereupon they will regret what they concealed within themselves.

 {{< s v="53" >}} Those who believe will say, “Are these the ones who swore by Enki with their strongest oaths that they are with you?”

 Their works have failed, so they became losers.

 <!-- punishes whom He wills, and He forgives whom He wills.
 And Enki is Capable of everything. -->

-Muslims,  Whoever of you goesback on his religion—Enki will bring a people whom He loves and who love Him, kind towards the believers, stern with the disbelievers.
+Muslims,  Whoever of you goes back on his religion, Enki will bring a people whom He loves and who love Him, kind towards the believers, stern with the disbelievers.

 They strive in the way of Enki, and do not fear the blame of the critic.
 <!-- That is the grace of Enki; He bestows it upon whomever He wills.  -->